gmihaila/gmihaila.github.io/docs/markdown/tutorial_notebooks/pretrain_transformers_pytorch.md

 Knowing a little bit about the [transformers](https://github.com/huggingface/transformers) library helps too.

-In this notebook **I am using raw text data to train / fine-tune transformers models** (if I use a pretrained model I like to call this *extended pretraining* since I 'continue' the original training of the model on a custom dataset).
+In this notebook **I am using raw text data to pretrain / train / fine-tune transformers models**.
 There is no need for labeled data since we are not doing classification.
-The Transformers library handles the text files in same way as the original implementation of each model.
+The Transformers library handles the text files in same way as the original implementation of each model did.

 <br>

 ## **How to use this notebook?**

 Like with every project, I built this notebook with reusability in mind.
-This notebook pulls the custom dataset form `.txt` files.
+This notebook uses a custom dataset from `.txt` files.
 Since the dataset does not come in a single `.txt` file I created a custom function `movie_reviews_to_file` that reads the dataset and creates the `text` file.
 The way I load the `.txt` files can be easily reused for any other dataset.

 The only modifications needed to use your own dataset will be in the paths provided to the train `.txt` file and evaluation `.txt` file.

-All parameters that can be changed are under the **Parameters Setup** section.
+All parameters that need to be changed are under the **Parameters Setup** section.
 Each parameter is nicely commented and structured to be as intuitive as possible.

 <br>